labgem/microscope-user-doc/docs/content/search/exportForm.rst

 The **Extract Genome** and **EGGNOG** parts are similar to the **Replicon** mode except of course they retrieve information for all the selected genomes.

-Therefore, we only describe the **Export Data as RDF** part is described.
+Therefore, we will only describe the **Export Data as RDF** part.

 Export Data as RDF
 ==================

 .. image:: img/rdf_button_screenshot.png

-Select one or several genomes to export data in RDF to load it for example in a SPARQL triplestore.
+This tool is used to export data in RDF to load it for example in a SPARQL triplestore.
 The RDF file format used by the MicroScope platform is the `Turtle format <https://www.w3.org/TR/turtle/>`_.

 MicroScope Ontology